 Today, Chrysler celebrates the 25th anniversary of this important vehicle.
 Since the vehicle's inception, more than 12 million units have been sold, and Chrysler minivans still command more than 40 percent of the minivan market.
 The company claims it's brought more than 65 minivan innovations to the class, and indeed their vans continue to offer remarkably flexible interiors and ultra-convenient seating arrangements.

 A quick look at Wikipedia's history on the Chrysler vans, however, would seem to indicate that the minivan market is a shrinking one.
 They claim that 11 million Chrysler minivans had been sold as of 2005, meaning only an additional 1 million have been sold in the last three years.
 And just repeating the same theme with mild updates over the years has resulted, sadly, in a vehicle that is bettered by its competitors nowadays in refinement, finesse, and quality.
 Notably, the Honda Odyssey and Toyota Sienna offer more compelling packages overall, beating the Chrysler minivans in some ways at the very game they invented.

-.
+If you're a die-hard Chrysler minivan fan and would like to purchase one on this, its silver anniversary, Chrysler wants you to know that it has special 25th-anniversary editions of both the 2009 Dodge Grand Caravan and 2009 Chrysler Town & Country.
 But the 30GB hard drive storage, USB ports, satellite radio, front-row movie playback, iPod connnectivity, uconnect GPS, and voice controls standard on these 25th-anniversary specials can't completely compensate for chintzy interior plastics and a shaky center console that make these vehicles feel a little ragged next to their competition.--Colin Mathews